Spacetime dynamics of spinning particles - exact electromagnetic analogies: Manifestations of the time projections of the tidal tensors --- the work done on the test particle

-{}{}The scalar $E=-P_{\alpha}u^{\alpha}$ (the energy of the particle in the $u^{i}=0$ frame) is thus a conserved quantity, and using Eq. (\ref{eq:HiddenMomentum}), we can write it in the form where we dub $E_{{\rm hid}}\equiv-P_{{\rm hid}}^{\alpha}u_{\alpha}$ as the {}``hidden energy'' (i.e., the time component of the hidden momentum in the $u^{i}=0$ frame), and $T\equiv(\gamma-1)m$ is the kinetic energy of translation of the center of mass (cf. e.g. \cite{MollerBook} p.
-70), as measured in this frame.
-The reason for the later denomination is seen taking the Newtonian regime, where $T\approx mv^{2}/2$.
-In the (very few, to the authors' knowledge) existing literature addressing this problem, the fact that the total work done on the particle is zero is in \cite{Wald et al} justified with an exact cancellation of $dT/d\tau$ and $dm/d\tau$; or in \cite{Young,YoungQuestion66,Deissler}, for the case of a spherical spinning charged body, between the variations of $T$ and kinetic energy of rotation about the CM (as shown in Sec. \ref{sub:Electromagnetic Torque-and-force on Spherical}, for such body and if $P_{{\rm hid}}^{\alpha}=0$, $dm/d\tau$ is a variation of kinetic energy of rotation).
-Eq.~(\ref{eq:P0staticDecomp}) shows however that, in the general case, the energy exchange occurs between three parts, $E_{{\rm hid}}$ also having a role.
-A suggestive example are the bobbings of a particle with magnetic dipole moment orbiting a cylindrical charge considered in Sec.
-III.B.1 of \cite{Wald et al 2010}(see also \cite{Helical}).
+where we dub $E_{{\rm hid}}\equiv-P_{{\rm hid}}^{\alpha}u_{\alpha}$ the ``hidden energy'' (i.e., the time component of the hidden momentum), and $T\equiv(\gamma-1)m$ is the kinetic energy of translation of the center of mass, as measured in this frame (in the Newtonian regime, $T\approx mv^{2}/2$).
+In the (very scarce, to the authors' knowledge) literature addressing this problem, a cancellation between the variations of $T$ and $m$ is suggested in \cite{Wald et al}, or, for the case of a spherical spinning charged body, of $T$ and kinetic energy of rotation about the CM \cite{Young,YoungQuestion66,Deissler} (which agrees with the former assertion, since for such a body, $dm/d\tau$ is essentially a variation of kinetic energy of rotation, as we shall see in Sec.~\ref{sub:Electromagnetic Torque-and-force on Spherical}).
+Equation (\ref{eq:P0staticDecomp}) shows however that, in the general case when $P_{{\rm hid}}^{\alpha}\ne0$, the energy exchange occurs between three components, with $E_{{\rm hid}}$ also playing a role.
+A suggestive example are the bobbings of a particle with magnetic dipole moment orbiting a cylindrical charge considered in Sec.~III.B.1 of \cite{Wald et al 2010} (and illustrated in Fig.~1 of \cite{ProcERE2011}).